Export Administration Act of 1979

 The Export Administration Act (EAA) of 1979 (P.L.
-96-72) provided legal authority to the President to control U.S. exports for reasons of national security, foreign policy, and/or short supply.
-The act was in force from 1979 to 1994, with a lapse in 1984–85.
-During this lapse, and upon the law's expiration, the authority of export regulations was continued by executive authority.
-Presidents Ronald Reagan, Bill Clinton, and George W. Bush each declared that the expiration created an emergency under the International Emergency Economic Powers Act and reauthorized all regulations on that basis.
+96-72) authorized to the President to control U.S. exports for national security, foreign policy, and short supply purposes.
+The EAA, like its predecessors, contained a sunset provision, and, beginning in the mid-1980s, Congress let the EAA lapse several times.
+Each time, the President kept controls on exports in force by declaring an emergency under the National Emergencies Act and invoking authorities under the International Emergency Economic Powers Act.

-The Act was repealed by the Export Controls Act of 2018 enacted on August 4, 2018.
-That law made the Export Administration Regulations permanent.
-However, "because the implementation of certain sanctions authorities, including sections 11A, 11B, and 11C of the Export Administration Act," (that were not repealed), the president must continue to use the IEEPA to reauthorize every year.
+The Act was mostly repealed by the Export Control Reform Act of 2018.
+That law provided a statutory basis for the Export Administration Regulations (EAR) and did not include any sunset provisions.
+However, "because the implementation of certain sanctions authorities, including sections 11A, 11B, and 11C of the Export Administration Act ... is to be carried out under the International Emergency Economic Powers Act," the president must continue to use IEEPA to maintain the national emergency under which those sanctions were implemented.